 Acknowledgments

-The authors wish to thank Maristella Agosti for her support and collaboration to bring forth this work.
+The authors wish to thanks the anonymous reviewers for the useful comments.
 The work reported has been supported by a grant from the Italian Veneto Region.
-The study is also partially supported by the TELplus
+The study is also partially supported by EuropeanaConnect (Contract ECP-2008-DILI-52800).

-Targeted Project for Digital Libraries, as part of the eContentplus Program of the European Commission (Contract ECP-2006-DILI- 510003).